More of us live in smaller homes due to affordability and practicality. Here are some small space living tips to make the most of your space.

-Seeing space as multi-purpose rather than for a single activity only, expands your space.
+Seeing space as multi-purpose rather than for a single activity expands your space.

-When it comes to multi-functional furniture, there are a lot of nifty solutions on the market.
+When it comes to multi-functional and space-saving furniture, there are a lot of nifty solutions on the market.
+Consider:

 But you don’t need specially designed furniture for it to be multi-functional.